jsgoyette/plot-pc-set/README.md

 plot-pc-set
 ===========

-Webpage, intended for post-tonal theory and analysis, that draws twelve-tone pitch-class sets on the unit circle using [Raphael](http://raphaeljs.com/).
+Webpage intended for post-tonal music theory and analysis that graphs twelve-tone pitch-class sets on the unit circle using [Raphael](http://raphaeljs.com/).